Hyper-Dragon/ChessStats/README.md

 * CAPS scores, limited to the last 20 games, now included
 * Openings for the last 40 games table added
 * Various Html improvements including:
-  * Fav icon added to pages
+  * Favicon added to pages
   * Image used for the background
-  * Embeded fonts
+  * Embedded fonts
   * Dark tables
 * The index file is only generated once per run
 * Fixed v0.6 missing assembly issue
-* Removed Microsoft.CodeAnalysis.FxCopAnalyzers (depricated)
+* Removed Microsoft.CodeAnalysis.FxCopAnalyzers (deprecated)
 * Switched to .Net 6.0

 ### Version 0.6